-Native Plant Matrix
+The Native Plant Collections

-This is, in general, a non-accessioned part of the collection, but it plays an integral ecological role at WPA.
+In the past, native plants have largely been a non-accessioned part of the collection, and were referred to as the "Native Matrix" forming the backdrop of the accessioned collections.
+Native plants play an integral ecological and display role at WPA.
 It is considered to be, in part, one facet of the Eco-Geographic Collections.
-The majority of the Native Matrix is a managed forest, representing various Pacific Northwest plant associations.
-However, existing native trees also provide a forest ecosystem vital to support many of the non-native collections in the WPA.
-Trees of exceptional size or age will be accessed after the Curation Committee has considered the merits of any such proposal.
+The majority of the "Native Matrix" is managed, representing various Pacific Northwest plant associations.
+It arose from the remnants of the historical logging of the property prior to the establishment of Washington Park, or that had spontaneously grown after the establishment of the Arboretum.
+However, existing native trees also provide an ecosystem vital to support many of the non-native collections for other accessioned plants.
+Unintentionally or spontaneously arising native trees, like the rest of the plants in WPA, are managed through needed pruning or removal.
+Trees of exceptional size or age for their species have occasionally been accessioned in the past after the Curation Committee has considered the merits for each proposal.